In this guide we’ll look at the best stud finder.

 How does a stud finder work?

-Electronic stud finders have sensors that measure changes in the dielectric constant of the wall.
+Electronic stud finders and cable detectors have sensors that measure changes in the dielectric constant of the wall.
 Wood and metal studs have a much higher dielectric constant than the voids of air filling the area between the studs and have a greater influence on the electric field.
 The stud finder measures these changes and display the results on an LCD screen.

 How deep can a stud finder scan?